hegde-sachin/pre-commit-cpp/README.md

 ## C/C++ Hook Installation

-To use the C/C++ hooks, add the following YAML code-block to your `.pre-commit-config.yaml`:
+To use the C/C++ hooks, add the following YAML code block to your `.pre-commit-config.yaml`:

 ```yaml